How to Create a Sales Plan: Tips, Examples & Free Sales Plan Template

 As serial entrepreneur Jason Zook explains: “When you try to create something for everyone, you end up creating something for no one.”

 Instead, start by looking at a niche and asking yourself these questions:

 - How big is the market?

 - Is there a built-in demand for what you're selling?

-And even if you focus on one niche, it doesn’t mean your business can’t grow.
-Start with one product in one niche and then branch out to a complementary niche.
+Start with one product in one niche—you can always branch out to a complementary niche later.
 Sell beautiful, handcrafted tea cups?
 How about a booming doily business?
 Or customizable teaspoons?

 A niche doesn’t limit you.
 It focuses you.

 Chasing the wrong customers will only waste your time and money, so don't allow them to sneak into your sales plan.